-The GC3F houses two flow cytometers: a Sony SH800 cell sorter and an Applied Biosystems Attune Cytometer.
-Both instruments are user-operated.
-The GC3F provides training on both (email Doug Turnbull: email@example.com to schedule a training session), but it is up to you to analyze and sort your own cells.
+The GC3F houses two flow cytometers: a Sony SH800 cell sorter and a first-generation Applied Biosystems Attune Cytometer.
+Both instruments are user-operated, and the SH800 also requires prior reservation.
+The GC3F provides training on both (email Jeff Bishop firstname.lastname@example.org to schedule a training session), but it is up to you to analyze and sort your own cells.
 Both the Sony and Attune are intuitive, user-friendly instruments, so don’t be afraid to get trained and analyze your cells!

 The Sony SH800 is a cell sorter capable of distinguishing up to 6 different fluorescent markers (excited by 4 lasers: red, green, violet, and blue) in a mixed population of cells.
 Alignment and calibration are all handled automatically using disposable optical plastic sorting chips that are based on Sony Blu-ray technology from the home consumer electronics realm.

 The SH800 can sort cells in to two collection tubes at a time, and is capable of sterile sorting following an approximately 2.5 hour long instrument decontamination procedure.